gdgikorodu/gdgikorodu-mobile/README.md

 > **Note:** This repository contains the code of the mobile app for the GDG-IKORODU.
 To find out more about GDG-IKORODU, visit the [GDG-IKORODU website](https://gdgikorodu.com).

 GdgIkorodu is the official mobile app for GDG-IKORODU.
-MusicBrainz for Android lets users search metadata all of the the metadata available on MusicBrainz.
-Users can scan barcode to search albums.
-Registered users can view, edit and modify their collections.
-Users can also tag their audio files.
 This application is developed with Flutter.
 Flutter is Google's SDK for crafting beautiful, fast user experiences for mobile, web and desktop from a single codebase.
 Flutter works with existing code, is used by developers and organizations around the world, and is free